Introduction and course overview

 Throughout the course we will

-1. simulate typical infectious disease data in R (thus introducing the generative model)
+- use models to simulate data sets in R (thus introducing the generative model)

-2. apply the generative model to data in the probabilistic programming language stan, to
+- apply the generative model to the simulated data in the probabilistic programming language stan, to

 Each session in the course: